shreyash-b/esp-agents-firmware/docs/guides/m5stack_cores3_matter_controller.md

 <img src="https://github.com/espressif/esp_agents_firmware/wiki/images/M5MCBootUp.jpg" width="200" style="display:block">

-- Now you can say "Hi ESP" to wake the device up.
+- Now you can say "Hi, ESP" to wake the device up.
 You could also wake the device up by tapping once on the screen of the device.
 The device will play a chime, indicating it's ready for conversation.